Home » Las Vegas » Las Vegas Natural History Museum tickets

 Situated in Las Vegas’ Cultural Corridor, the museum transports visitors back in time through two floors of prehistoric and wildlife exhibits.

-It is a deviation from the attractions one expects in Las Vegas and is an ideal break from the Strip.
+It deviates from the attractions one expects in Las Vegas and is an ideal break from the Strip.

-This article shares everything you must know before booking your Las Vegas Natural History Museum tickets.
+This article covers everything you must know before booking your Las Vegas Natural History Museum tickets.

 What to expect at the Museum